zkLinkProtocol/zklink-contracts/docs/SecurityCheck.md

 O3 - The price of LP is correct?

-O4 - Is there a possiblity that lend a large amout of low-value token and manipulate its price to borrow a high-value token?
+O4 - Is there a possibility that lend a large amount of low-value token and manipulate its price to borrow a high-value token?

 ## Reference